jan-van-bergen/CPU-Raytracer/README.md

 The SBVH is used when the ``MESH_ACCELERATOR`` define in Mesh.h is set to ``MESH_USE_SBVH``.

 ### Fast BVH Construction
 Regular BVH Construction of a scene with > 100000 triangles is done in under one second.
-The Sponza scene (262205 triangles) takes under 700 ms on my machine.
+The Sponza scene (262205 triangles) takes less than 700 ms on my machine.

 The regular BVH is used when the ``MESH_ACCELERATOR`` define in Mesh.h is set to ``MESH_USE_BVH``.